3 steps to Web3 adoption

 The Web3 of 2023 is a return to the Web’s roots, as envisioned by Tim Berners-Lee, its inventor in ’89.
 Tim Berners-Lee’s Web in ’89 was a Web for users

 But Web 2.0 came to hijack the Web, with platforms like Twitter or Meta and even more recently TikTok.
-Tech giants with huge budgets have been able to bring great technologies to marketMarket definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
-A market can be defined..., then hijack them for their own benefit.
+Tech giants with huge budgets have been able to bring great technologies to market, then hijack them for their own benefit.

 Today, “Web3 reflects Tim Berners-Lee’s initial vision of a semantic Web”, Hubert tells us.